CalculatorBudy Official Logo

 Events are considered independent if the outcome of one does not affect the outcome of the other.
 For example, flipping a coin twice; the first flip has no impact on the second.
 Our calculator helps you find two critical values for independent events:

-Sometimes you don't have the base probabilities, but you have the results.
-Our Probability Solver uses the "General Rules" of probability to fill in the gaps.
+Sometimes you do not have the base probabilities, but you have the results.
+Our Probability Solver uses the general rules of probability to fill in the gaps.

-• Complement Rule: The probability of an event not happening (denoted as A') is \( 1 - P(A) \).
+• Complement Rule: The probability of an event not happening is 1 minus the probability that it does happen.

-• Symmetric Difference: Represented as \( P(A \Delta B) \), this is the probability that exactly one of the events occurs, but not both.
+• Symmetric Difference: Represented as P(A Δ B), this is the probability that exactly one of the events occurs, but not both.